 General George Smith Patton Jr. was a senior officer of the United States Army who commanded the U.S. Seventh Army in the Mediterranean and European theaters of World War II, but is best known for his leadership of the U.S. Third Army in France and Germany following the Allied invasion of Normandy in June 1944. – wikipedia.org

 Ettelbruck is another pleasant town in Luxembourg, but just like us, travelers from all over would visit this place to visit the monument and the museum that honor the American General Patton.
-In the American cemetery not far from Ettelbruck center, hubby personally visited the grave of this courageous general (our little one was taking a nap in the car, so I had to stay behind).
+In the American cemetery not far from Ettelbruck center, hubby personally visited the grave of this courageous general.
+I had to stay behind because our little one was taking a nap in the car.

 Located near the village of Bourscheid in north-eastern Luxembourg, the ruin of this fairy-tale medieval castle stands high on a rocky peak 137 meters above the river Sûre, enclosed by a circular wall with watchtowers.